mvladev/enhancements/keps/sig-api-machinery/20190820-master-service-of-type-externalname.md

 ### Kube-apiserver

-An additional reconciler to be introduced in kube-apiserver.
+The master service reconciler in kube-apiserver is extended to support services of type `ExternalName`.

 Example: